bitdefender/river/README.md

-# River - a binary fuzz testing framework using AI-guided coverage

-River is an [open-source framework](https://github.com/unibuc-cs/river) that uses AI to guide the fuzz testing of binary programs.
+**River** is an [open-source framework](https://github.com/unibuc-cs/river) that uses AI to guide the fuzz testing of binary programs.

 The architecture of River 3.0 is given below:

 ![RIVER 3.0 architecture](River3/River3-architecture.png?raw=true "RIVER 3.0 architecture")

-River is developed in the Department of Computer Science, University of Bucharest with [Ciprian Paduraru](mailto:ciprian.paduraru@fmi.unibuc.ro) being the lead developer.
+River is developed in the Department of Computer Science, University of Bucharest.
+[Ciprian Paduraru](mailto:ciprian.paduraru@fmi.unibuc.ro) is the lead developer.

 Scientific publications related to River can be found below:
 - B. Ghimis, M. Paduraru, A. Stefanescu.
 [RIVER 2.0: An Open-Source Testing Framework using AI Techniques](http://alin.stefanescu.eu/publications/pdf/langeti20-river.pdf).
 In Proc. of LANGETI'20, workshop affiliated to ESEC/FSE'20, pp. 13-18, ACM, 2020.